• Skip to primary navigation

 • Be sure to use full fat coconut milk and not light coconut milk for this recipe.
 Light coconut milk is too watery.

-Store any leftover condensed milk in an airtight container for up to 7 days in the fridge.
+• Storage: store any leftover condensed milk in an airtight container or mason jar for up to 7 days in the fridge.
+I do not recommend storing this condensed milk at room temperature.

-A bowl of dairy free condensed milk with a spoon in it.
+A bowl of condensed milk with a spoon in it.

 Is condensed milk the same as coconut condensed milk?

-No. Regular condensed milk is made with dairy milk and coconut condensed milk is made with coconut milk.
-This is a dairy-free condensed milk alternative.
+No. Regular condensed milk is made with dairy milk and condensed coconut milk is made with coconut milk.

 Can you replace condensed milk with condensed coconut milk?